CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/020-setup-sso.md

 1. In the **Scopes defined by this API** section, select **Add a scope**.
 1. For the first-time setup, you will need to specify the `Application ID URI`.
 For this, use your front-end URL with `/sso` appended. (i.e. `https://cluedin.yourdomain.com/sso`)
     ![configure-sso-scopename.png](../../assets/images/ama/howtos/configure-sso-scopename.png)
-1. Specify the following scope attributes and then click `Add scope`:
+1. Specify the following scope attributes and then select `Add scope`:
     - **Scope name**: `user_impersonation`
     - **Who can consent**: `Admins and Users`
     - **Admin consent display name**: `CluedIn SSO`